 The Twin Cities

 The Twin Cities are comprised of Saint Paul, the state capital, and Minneapolis, Minnesota’s largest city.
+This is the 16th largest metropolitan area in the United States.

 The Twin Cities have a rich culture and plenty of activities.
 They have professional and college sports teams, top companies, and beautiful parks and recreation areas.